arxarinze/shortner/README.md

   curl http://localhost:3000/url/statistic/abcd1234
   ```

-- You can also use the link provided to perform the neccessary redirect
+- You can also use the link provided in encode endpoint to perform the neccessary redirect

+- If deployed to a production server, .env file can be used to set the baseURL that will be returned during encoding

 ## Running Tests